 Our new addition does not make cooking easy but this recipe looked just simple enough to attempt between dealing with the two kids in the fuzzy haze of sleep deprivation.

 Since I was using fresh tomatoes, I blanched them, cooled them in ice water and peeled them.
+However, if I am in a hurry, I sometimes skip this step - what's a few tomato skins among friends, right?

 Then peeled and halved the onion, sliced the butter and combined it all in the pot.
 Simmered for 45 minutes, stirring regularly and crushing the tomatoes against the side of the pot.